noamteyssier/hgsig/README.md

 pval = hgs.run()
 ```

-## Differential Representation of multiple groups with an alternative aggregation function
+## Multiple Groups with an Alternative Aggregation Function
 The default aggregation function for the references is to sum the values across each of the conditions, but it is also possible to use alternative aggregation strategies if it is of interest.
 ```python
 from hgsig import HGSig